Chapter 9 – The Plan

 For those uneducated in matters of bad television, here is the synopsis of the average Hindi sitcom.
 Main characters: perpetually disapproving mother-in-law; Son, who without fail is a puffed-up know-it-all and may or may not be sporting some sort of facial hair; several sisters-in-law, all in varying colours of saree and different levels of stupidity/cunning/helplessness and of course, to top it off, an errant daughter-in-law with pitiful doe eyes the size of tortillas and a perpetually browbeaten expression.
 The plot generally revolves around family dramas where the daughter-in-law is always in the wrong, whether because of her own naiveté or a conniving sister-in-law.
 This all comes complete with dramatic violin music and shitty special effects while huffy mothers-in-law sulk and daughters-in-law cry their faces off.

-I suppose in a way it beats old films where the hero and heroine are required to somehow dance through Europe as they fall in love, but soap operas have something about them that more often than not make me want to bite my TV.
-In short, they're like B-list thrillers except sans fake blood, 'cos you know, that shit's expensive.
+I suppose in a way it beats old films where the hero and heroine are required to somehow dance through Europe as they fall in love, but soap operas have something about them that more often than not make me want to bite something.

-Katy is engrossed (bless you, subtitles).
+Katy is engrossed.
 Son in this case is sporting some sort of fungal growth on his upper lip.
-Errant Wife has a mass of wildly curly hair.
+Errant Wife has a mass of wildly curly hair that probably has its own gravitational pull.
 I fear for those in the vicinity.

 Sniggering into my glass of water, I watch as the screen splits in two, one half showing the sisters-in-law and the other flicking back and forth between the faces of Wife, Son and Mother.
 Wife bursts into highly theatrical silent sobs and even Katy can't miss the hilarity of this, especially not after Mum over here starts off on a tirade in regards to Wife's inability to provide her with grandchildren.
 Newsflash!
 To have kids, you have to have sex, and I don't know about Wife but I sure wouldn't want to ride the wild sausage with Mummy Dear right around the corner.